Sultan Jam Nuzamuddin

 Photo: Usman.pg, CC BY-SA 3.0.

 Makli Necropolis is one of the largest funerary sites in the world, spread over an area of 10 kilometres near the city of Thatta, in the Pakistani province of Sindh.
-Makli Necropolis is situated 2½ km south of Tomb of Sultan Jam Nuzamuddin.
+Makli Necropolis is situated 2½ km south of Sultan Jam Nuzamuddin.

 Places in the Area